AuraMask/auramask-extension/test/unit/development/sample-changelog.md

 - Fix tool tips on Eth balance to show the 6 decimals
 - Fix rendering of recipient SVG in tx approval notification.
 - New vaults now generate only one wallet instead of three.
-- Bumped version of web3 provider engine.
+- Bumped version of webu provider engine.
 - Fixed bug where some lowercase or uppercase addresses were not being recognized as valid.
 - Fixed bug where gas cost was misestimated on the tx confirmation view.